St. Michael's Church, Hamburg: Architecture

-Offering 2,500 seats, the Michel is the largest church in Hamburg.
-The church has a Latin cross plan with 44 m width, 52 m length and 27 m height.
+With 2,500 seats, the Michel is the largest church in Hamburg.
+The church has a Latin cross plan, measuring 44 m wide, 52 m long and 27 m high.

+Some of the front rows of pews are wider and more comfortable than the others.
+These Senate pews, whose ends bear Hamburg's coat of arms, are intended for members of the government at ceremonial events or funerals.

+Since 1913, a memorial plaque in the church has commemorated Hamburg soldiers who died in the German Empire's colonial wars in China and the African colonies.
+In September 2025, St. Michael's and the Ecumenical Centre of the Evangelical Lutheran Church in Northern Germany organised the public symposium Colonial Heritage in the Church Interior to examine the background and discuss how the plaque should be dealt with in future.

 The 132 m clock tower is a significant feature of the city skyline and was a navigation aid for ships sailing on the river Elbe.
-The clock features an 106 m observation level which allows a panoramic view of the city and harbour.
-The clock tower features four 8 m clock faces and are the largest clock faces in Germany.
-The minute hands are 4.91 m and the hour hands are 3.65 m.
+Its observation deck is about 83 m above ground and 106 m above the Elbe, offering a panoramic view of the city and harbour.

+The tower's four 8 m clock faces are the largest in Germany.
+The minute hands are 4.91 m long and the hour hands 3.65 m long.

-The church has five organs including a Marcussen organ and a large Steinmeyer organ with its 85 registers, 5 manuals and 6674 pipes.
-On 9 October 2008, St. Michael's received a new crypt organ, named after Felix Mendelssohn Bartholdy.
+The church has five organs, including a Marcussen concert organ and a large Steinmeyer organ with 86 registers, five manuals and 6,674 pipes.
+The fifth is a romantic Striebel organ of 1917 in the crypt, named after Felix Mendelssohn Bartholdy.

-The pulpit is in the center of the building which was crafted out of marble by sculptor Otto Lessing from Dresden in 1910.
-It was designed to look like a rounded chalice and features a magnificent staircase.
-The large pulpit roof is crowned by the Angel of Annunciation.
+The pulpit was crafted from marble by the sculptor Otto Lessing in 1910.
+Designed as a rounded chalice, it has a large staircase and is crowned by the Angel of the Annunciation.

-Made from white marble, the baptismal font was crafted in Livorno in 1763 and donated by Hamburg merchants who lived there at that time.
-The baptismal font is reminiscent of a seashell and supported by three baptism angels.
+The white-marble baptismal font was made in Livorno in 1763 and donated by Hamburg merchants who lived there.
+It is reminiscent of a seashell and is supported by three baptismal angels.

-The altar is 20 meters tall and was built from costly marble in 1910.
-The altar features three sections illustrating key scenes from the life of Jesus Christ.
-The central image portrays the Resurrection of Jesus and, below it, a relief depicts the Last Supper.
-Above the central image, there is a large crucifix.
+The 20 m altar was built from costly marble in 1910.
+Its three sections illustrate key scenes from the life of Jesus Christ: the central image portrays the Resurrection of Jesus, a relief below it depicts the Last Supper, and a large crucifix stands above.

-Located at the very top, the altar crown takes the form of a dove as a symbol of the Holy Spirit and is surrounded by a radiant circle.
-To the right and left of the radiant circle, two angels are kneeling and bowing their heads.
+At the top, the altar crown takes the form of a dove, symbolising the Holy Spirit and surrounded by a radiant circle.
+Two angels kneel to the right and left of the circle with their heads bowed.

+Traditions

+In accordance with a 300-year-old custom, the tower keeper of the Michel plays a chorale on his trumpet from the tower windows in all four directions at 10 a.m. and 9 p.m. on weekdays; on Sundays and church holidays this takes place only at noon.
+Until 1861, it was the signal for the opening and closing of the city gates.